bob8whiskey/bob8whiskey.github.io/_posts/2018-02-20-reflections-1.md

 I've gone on and on about Lagavulin 16.
 Islay has much else to offer and I want to try out the standard expressions from all 8 Islay distilleries this year.
 It will serve as a nice point of comparison and also a standard flavor profile I can revisit to compare all others to.
 Plus, big and peaty is my favorite profile so why not drink a lot of it!

 More reflections tomorrow.
-Whisky Bob signing off.
+NoWhisky Bob signing off.